icopy-site/awesome-cn/docs/awesome/awesome-generative-ai.md

 - [Sybill](https://www.sybill.ai/) - Sybill generates summaries of sales calls, including next steps, pain points and areas of interest, by combining transcript and emotion-based insights.
 - [Loopin AI](https://www.loopinhq.com/) - Loopin is a collaborative meeting workspace that not only enables you to record, transcribe & summaries meetings using AI, but also enables you to auto-organise meeting notes on top of your calendar.
 - [Fireflies.ai](https://fireflies.ai/) - Fireflies.ai helps your team transcribe, summarize, search, and analyze voice conversations.
+- [Read AI](https://www.read.ai/) - An AI copilot for wherever you work, making your meetings, emails, and messages more productive with summaries, content discovery, and recommendations.

 ### Academia